emresevilgen/CS464_HW2/README.md

 # CS464_HW2
 The Second Homework of The CS 464 - Introduction to Machine Learning

+PCA, Linear Regression, Logistic Regression, and SVM

+The assignment is at the [hw2.pdf](hw2.pdf) file.

+The report of the homework is at the [report.pdf](report.pdf) file.

 # Requirements:
 - Python 3.x
 - Numpy